microsoft/graph-based-code-modelling/README.md

 ## Models
 First, run `pip install -r requirements.txt` to download the needed dependencies.
+Note that all code is written in Python 3.

-As the preprocessing of graphs into tensorised form is relatively expensive, we use a preprocessing step to do this.
+As the preprocessing of graphs into tensorised form is relatively computationally expensive, we use a preprocessing step to do this.
 This computes vocabularies, the grammar required to produce the observed expressions and so on, and then transforms node labels from string form into tensorised form, etc.: